-First Year Seminar students are already participating in 5 hours of online information literacy instruction through online tutorials that were developed to support these courses.
+First Year Seminar students are already participating in five hours of online information literacy instruction through online tutorials that were developed to support these courses.
 The tutorials are meant to take the place of the in-person library instruction.
 The tutorials have been extensively tested with students and revised every year to improve their effectiveness.
 However, the Reference and Instruction team will provide library instruction for FYS courses under the following circumstances:

-- FYS library instruction will be provided if the students in the course have completed modules 1, 2, 3, & 4 before visiting the library.
+- FYS library instruction will be provided if the students in the course have completed modules 1, 2, 3, and 4 before visiting the library.
 We do this so that the professor and writing instructor can communicate to us the specific problems their students are having that the modules did not address.

 - FYS library instruction will be provided for a specific research assignment.
 The modules are, out of necessity, broad introductions to research.
 If a faculty member has a research assignment that requires specialized assistance from a librarian, we are happy to schedule instruction.

 - Typically, we do not schedule FYS library instruction during August, September, January, or February.
 Students have not completed and absorbed the content from the four modules that early in the semester.

-The Reference & Instruction librarians have created additional faculty resources to deepen and enhance information literacy instruction in the First Year Seminars:
+The Reference and Instruction librarians have created additional faculty resources to deepen and enhance information literacy instruction in the First Year Seminars:

 1000 Level Courses

-Every freshman at LMU will spend some mandatory time in their First Year Seminar and Rhetorical Arts courses developing basic information literacy skills.
-This will provide the foundation for students to later develop more advanced information literacy skills during a required course that has been "flagged" for information literacy in advanced courses in the disciplines.
+- Every first-year student at LMU will spend some mandatory time in their First Year Seminar and Rhetorical Arts courses developing basic information literacy skills.
+This will provide the foundation for students to later develop more advanced information literacy skills during a required course that has been flagged for information literacy in advanced courses in the disciplines.
 This tiered and systematic approach will allow for a more consistent information literacy experience across all programs of study.